Slender Bluet (Africallagma fractum)

 Habitat

-Frequents the fringes of streams, pools and dams where there is a thick growth of tall grasses and forbs.
-Usually found in fairly well-wooded areas.
+The Slender Bluet frequents the fringes of streams, pools, and dams where there is a thick growth of tall grasses and forbs.
+It is usually found in fairly well-wooded areas.

 Behaviour

-Perches near the top of grass stems over the water where it is conspicuous.
+The Slender Bluet perches near the top of grass stems over the water, where it is fairly conspicuous.

 On the wing mainly from September to April, but may fly all year in places.
 See Phenology below.